-Most expats find the standard of facilities in Tokyo apartments and houses are high.
-Most expat areas are well connected to amenities, supermarkets, restaurants, public transport links and schools.
-That said, living spaces are typically smaller than what most expats are used to, and new arrivals may need to compromise either on their rent or property size.
+Most expats find that the standard of facilities in Tokyo apartments and houses is high.
+Most areas that are popular among expats are well connected to amenities, supermarkets, restaurants, public transport links and schools.
+That said, living spaces are typically smaller than most expats may be used to, and new arrivals may need to compromise on either their rent or property size.

 - CON: Costly to secure a property for rent

-When looking for modern, spacious accommodation, expats will soon feel the weight of living in one of the world’s most expensive cities.
-Rent is a major expense, and utilities are normally an additional cost, as well as a maintenance fee charged in some apartment blocks.
-Expats must also budget for at least one month’s deposit and agent and guarantor fees when securing their lease.
+When looking for modern, spacious accommodation, expats will soon feel the weight of living in one of the world's most expensive cities.
+Rent is a major expense, and utilities are normally an additional cost.
+Some apartment blocks also charge a maintenance fee.
+Expats must also budget for at least one month's deposit and agent and guarantor fees when securing their lease.